miohtama/opsec/source/team/index.rst

-.. _server-login-keys-are-audited:
+.. _audited-server-login-keys:

-Server login keys are audited
+Audited server login keys
 ==============================================================

 **A real-time method of maintaining and revoking keys across all servers is used?** Yes / No